andystevenson910/gimpDocumentation/Color Tools/HueSaturationTool.md

 ## Using the Tool

 ### Hue
 Hue can be used in a variety of ways.
-We will cover the basics in this section
+We will cover the basics in this section.

 #### Changing a single color
 To change the hue of a single color type, start by clicking on the circle next to the symbol of the color you want to change
 * The key